ExpressLRS/Docs/docs/quick-start/transmitters/betafpv2400.md

 ![via UART](../../assets/images/Method_TX_UART.png)

 !!!
 Note
-    The BetaFPV Micro 1W module have dipswitches at the back of the module.
+    The BetaFPV Micro 1W module (and the updated BetaFPV Micro 500mW) have dipswitches at the back of the module.
 You need to set switches 1 & 2 to ON, and the rest to OFF, for the flashing via USB to go through.

 Attach a USB Data Cable to your module and Computer.
 Windows users might have to install [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to ensure the device is properly detected and initialized.